LEE100 Polariser Filter review

 Lee100 circular-type polariser

 Lee Filters sent me the new Lee100 circular-type polariser for review on a short-term loan.
-It’s designed specifically for the new Lee100 holder but can be detached and fitted to the older Foundation Holder, with the addition of the 105mm filter ring.
+It’s designed specifically for the new Lee100 holder but can be detached and fitted to the older Foundation Holder, with the addition of the 105mm accessory ring.

 The filter comes supplied with an excellent zipped hard case and a vast improvement over the older soft pouch with its somewhat unreliable velcro flap.
 The ‘bomb-proof’ case accepts the filter and ring together, so there’s no excuse to take it into the field.